-The language $(\mathcal{C}+)^{++}$.
-A parallel development to the work presented in this paper has produced an extended form of the $\mathcal{C}+$ language specifically designed for the representation of norms and institutions [Sergot 2004a].
-The intention is to extend the transition system structures with features that represent a 'counts as' relation between transition types (see Section 3.3), and, thereby, a treatment of institutionalised power, and the distinction between permitted and non-permitted actions and histories.
-Reformulation of the examples in this paper in $(\mathcal{C}+)^{++}$ is straightforward, except that there are some outstanding issues about the most effective way of employing the additional resources provided by $(\mathcal{C}+)^{++}$.
-In particular, the relationship between obligations, non-compliant behaviour and sanctions in society specifications, and the notion of permission built in to the $(\mathcal{C}+)^{++}$ language needs to be explored.
+The language nC+.
+A parallel development to the work presented in this paper has produced an extended form of the C+ language specifically designed for the representation of norms and institutions [Sergot 2004a].
+The intention is to extend the transition system structures with features that represent a 'counts as' relation between transition types (see Section 3.3), and, thereby, a treatment of institutionalised power, and the distinction between permitted and non-permitted actions and histories (see also [Sergot and Craven 2006]).
+Reformulation of the examples in this paper in nC+ is straightforward, except that there are some outstanding issues about the most effective way of employing the additional resources provided by nC+.
+In particular, the relationship between obligations, non-compliant behaviour and sanctions in society specifications, and the notion of permission built in to the nC+ language needs to be explored more fully.